September 11, 2024

 Unit tests are one of those things in life that you try avoid as long as you can but, eventuality, you surrender to and start to accept.

-Written by Matteo Cominetti on
+Matteo Cominetti

 Unit tests are one of those things in life that you try to avoid for as long as you can but, eventually, you surrender to and start to accept.
 With the release of Speckle 2.0 we're aiming at >90% test coverage, and we are doing everything we can to get there.
 This is why we developed a set of open source tools to help us run unit tests inside Revit.